Are you your horse’s limiting factor? Do you find yourself immediately feeling defensive upon thinking about this saucy question?

 The light at the end of the tunnel is that when we can improve ourselves, the horse can reflect that improvement.
 Maybe we gain better understanding of how horses communicate.
 Maybe we learn to manage our nerves.
 Maybe we gradually refine our aids through the various movements.
 In all those cases and more, we give the horse the opportunity to rise along with us.

-This is an exciting notion that keeps me wanting to learn, both for my own horses and for any horse whose back I am lucky enough to sit.
-It starts with asking ourselves some hard questions, but not dwelling there in a sea of bad feelings.
+This is an exciting notion that keeps me wanting to learn, both for my own horses and for any horse whose back I am lucky enough to sit on It starts with asking myself some hard questions, but not dwelling there in a sea of bad feelings.

 Let’s acknowledge our faults as riders, without excuses or self-pity, and then figure out how to improve.
-This is a life long goal for many of us so be ready to exercise patience.
+This is a life long goal for many of us.
+Be ready to exercise patience.
 Lots of it.
 As Kathleen Beckham’s essay title notes, a horse’s reaction to the rider really does explain a lot.